MrBeee/roll/Readme.md

 #### 6	Changelog

+- 2024-04-22 (0.2.7) removed all numba @jit references, as exception handling with numba causes problems.
+Will revisit later.

 - 2024-04-21 (0.2.6) added 'Analysis' tab, containing:
   - The Trace table (full binning results)
   - In-/ and X-line offsets